Chia-Network/chiavdf/README.md

 See the License for the specific language governing permissions and limitations under the License.

-=== Summary ===
+### Summary

 The NUDUPL algorithm is used.
-The equations are based on cryptoslava's equations from the previous contest.
+The equations are based on [cryptoslava's](https://github.com/rostislav) equations from the previous contest.
 They were modified slightly to increase the level of parallelism.

 The GCD is a custom implementation with scalar integers.
 There are two base
 cases: one uses a lookup table with continued fractions and the other uses the